OverpassSocial/react-native-cloudkit-storage/README.md

 **It can take a day or so for the CloudKit database to fully set up.** If you're having issues, wait a few days, and check again.

+Open the [iCloud developer dashboard](https://icloud.developer.apple.com/) and do the following:

+1. Create a zone called `RCTCloudKitStorage`
+2. Create a record type called `RCTCloudKitRecordType` with a field called `contents` of type ASSET

 Next, open `AppDelegate.m` and add the following,

 ```objc